bor0/gidti/manuscript/conclusion.md

 # Conclusion

 We've seen how powerful types are.
-They allow us to put additional constraints on functions, which helps with reasoning about our programs.
+They allow us to put additional constraints on values.
+This helps with reasoning about our programs since a whole class of non-valid programs will not be accepted by the type checker.
 For example, if we look at the following function, we immediately know by its type that it returns a natural number:

 ```
 f : Nat -> Nat